Rosette (decoration): Belgium

 A rosette adorns the ribbon of all national Orders of Merit (namely the Order of Leopold, the Order of the Crown, the Order of Leopold II, and the dormant Order of the African Star and Royal Order of the Lion) at the rank of Officer.
 Such rosette may also be worn in diminutive form on appropriate civilian dress.
 Ranks above that of Officer (Commander, Grand Officer and Grand Cross) may wear a rosette adorned with gold and/or silver bars (or "half-knots") on each side of the rosette on appropriate civilian dress.
 Such rosette also adorns ribbon bars worn on the semi-formal dress uniform.

 France

 Several of the top decorations of France, including the Légion d'honneur and the Ordre national du Mérite, are presented with a rosette along with the medal.
 The Legion of Honor authorized a rosette for those who are the rank of officer or above.
 If the grade is higher, the rosette is adorned with gold and/or silver bars (or "half-knots") which are place beside each side of the rosette.
 The same manner is accorded to the Order of National Merit.
 In occasions when ribbon bars are worn alone, the above-mentioned half-knots and/or rosettes are pinned onto the ribbon bars as appropriate to denote the wearer's grade.

+The Netherlands

+As in most countries with multi-level chivalric orders, that follow the example set by the French Légion d'honneur, a rosette is featured on the suspension ribbon of the insignia of the rank of Officer (Knight Third Class).
+This is the case for the three state awards, the Military William Order, the Order of the Netherlands Lion and the Order of Orange-Nassau, as well as for the dynastic Order of the House of Orange, and the Order of the Golden Ark, a recognised chivalrous order founded by Prince Bernhard of the Netherlands.

+All these feature a lapel badge, or buttonhole insignia, for daily use.
+The badge consists of a small bow in the colours of the decoration ribbon, with a rosette for the rank of Officer (Knight Third Class) and with a rosette adorned with half-knots for the ranks of Knight Grand Cross, Grand Officer, and Commander.
+The same rosette with or without half-knots is featured on the corresponding medal ribbon.
+The introduction in 1995 of standardised lapel badges on small bows has made wearing of lapel rosettes in the shape of lapel pins uncommon.

+Besides the medal ribbons of the chivalric orders mentioned, the medal ribbon of the Cross of Merit of the Netherlands Red Cross also features a rosette to distinguish it from the Medals of Merit of the Netherlands Red Cross.
+The rosette is not featured on the Cross of Merit's suspension ribbon.